kortirso/learn_kit/README.md

 ```
     k - number of nearest neighbors
     algorithm - algorithm for calculation of distances, one of the [brute]
-    weight - method of weighted neighbors, one of the [uniform]
+    weight - method of weighted neighbors, one of the [uniform|distance]
     point - new feature for prediction

 ### Naive Bayes